top of page

 4. Now notice and bring to awareness Resources.
 A resource is anything that feels strong and calm to you.
 These can be external (for example, the kind eyes of a good friend) or internal (perhaps the memory of a personal achievement).
 As you recall or hold these resources notice the sensations that show up in your body.
 Take a few minutes to feel the sense of calm and strength in your body.

 I hope these exercises help you on your healing journey.
-If you would like to talk about this blog or any other concerns, you have, feel free to send me a message below or email me at janet@rhodestowellness.com.
-Warmly, Janet Rhodes BA, CCTP, NLPP, RC.t
+If you noticed unresolved emotions or concerns coming up please reach out for support.
+Feel free to send me a message below or email me at rhodescoaching@gmail.com

 bottom of page